RossBencina/RealTimeFileStreaming/README.md

 Source code overview
 --------------------

-`FileIoReadStream.h/.cpp` a client stream object, used for streaming data read from disk.
+`FileIoStreams.h/.cpp` client stream objects for streaming data to or from a file.
 Lock-free and real-time safe.

 `FileIoRequest.h` asynchronous message node object.
-Used to represent requests to, and replies from, the I/O server thread.
+Represents requests to, and replies from, the I/O server thread.

 `FileIoServer.h/.cpp` file I/O server thread.
 Responds to FileIoRequests from client streams.

 `DataBlock.h` buffer descriptor.
-Used to represent blocks of data read from disk.
+Represents blocks of data read/written from/to a file.
 Pointers to DataBlocks are passed between server and client in FileIoRequest messages.

 `SharedBuffer.h/.cpp` reference counted immutable shared buffer with lock-free cleanup.
 Used for storing file paths.